perwpqwe/joinmarket-clientserver/docs/TESTING-SNICKER.md

 * `create-encrypted-proposal.py` - takes transactions found from the above and makes proposals, uploading them to a server
 * `snicker-server.py` - implements a simple server serving over *.onion, with a sqlite database to store proposals, and defends against spam only mildly with a proof of work requirement (see below)
 * `receive-snicker.py` - polls above server to read new proposals, parse them and broadcasts completed SNICKER coinjoins when found, storing the new keys as imports (see details on wallet handling below).
+* `snicker-recovery.py` - can be used to recover a wallet from seedphrase which contains SNICKER utxos, though it needs (possibly multiple) rescanblockchain calls (and informs the user how to do this, including blockheights).

 #### Quick review of SNICKER functionality